hblakely/hblakely/README.md

 freshly graduated CS major.
 For the first two years we would meet in-office to collaborate.
 The following five years were spent as remote collegues.

-  Over a seven year period, our small R&D team designed a fourth generation language to remove our dependency on a soon-to-be deprecated language, (Oracle's) SQR.
-ANTLR 4's grammer generation allowed us to create our own language, and also to translate our codebase to the new V4GL.
-This new language allowed VRC to continue opperating effectively, maintain security certificates, and also remove dependency from Oracle Database - saving us a chunk of change.
+  Over a seven year period our small R&D team designed a fourth generation language to remove our dependency on a soon-to-be deprecated language, (Oracle's) SQR.
+ANTLR 4's grammer generation allowed us to create our own language (V4G), and also to translate our codebase to the new V4GL.
+This new language allowed VRC to continue opperating effectively, maintain security certificates, and also remove dependency from Oracle's Database - saving us a chunk of change.
+Instead, we adopted Postgres DB.

   A new language is cool, but without a proper developement environment for that language our team wouldn't be as effective as we'd like.
-Repurposing WaveMaker's web IDE to build software using V4GL allowed us to make "typie-typie" into "clickie-clickie", speeding up developement.
+Repurposing WaveMaker's web-based IDE to build software using V4GL allowed us to make "typie-typie" into "clickie-clickie", speeding up developement.
 VRC's insurance system customers could now appreciate a faster build-time for custom application services.

  As a member of R&D tasks were often brand new to me.
 It didn't matter which languages, or which parts of the stack were in use, it only mattered that the job got done.
 In addition to building the tools for